Old Dominion Freight Line Inc (ODFL)'s Winning Formula: Financia

 - Momentum rank: 6/10

 Each component of the GF Score is individually ranked, with each rank positively correlated with long-term stock performance.
-After weighing these aspects, Old Dominion Freight Line Inc has been assigned a GF Score of 93 out of 100, indicating a strong potential for market outperformance.
+These components are weighted differently based on their impact on stock price performance.
+Old Dominion Freight Line Inc has been assigned a GF Score of 93 out of 100, indicating a strong potential for market outperformance.

 Understanding Old Dominion Freight Line Inc's Business

-Old Dominion Freight Line Inc, with a market cap of $44.06 billion and sales of $5.86 billion, operates with an impressive operating margin of 28.14%.
+Old Dominion Freight Line Inc, with a market cap of $45.06 billion and sales of $5.86 billion, operates with an impressive operating margin of 28.14%.
 As the second-largest less-than-truckload carrier in the United States, ODFL boasts over 250 service centers and more than 11,000 tractors.
-Renowned for its operational discipline and efficiency, the company's profitability and capital returns are exceptional within the trucking industry.
-Strategic initiatives focus on increasing network density through market share gains and maintaining top-tier service through consistent infrastructure investment.
+Known for its disciplined and efficient approach, the company's profitability and capital returns are unrivaled in the trucking industry.
+Its strategic initiatives focus on increasing network density through market share gains and maintaining top-tier service through consistent infrastructure investment.

 Financial Strength Breakdown

-Old Dominion Freight Line Inc's Financial Strength rating reflects a resilient balance sheet, capable of withstanding economic fluctuations.
-The company's Interest Coverage ratio is an impressive 2,503.63, far exceeding Benjamin Graham's recommended threshold of 5, indicating a strong ability to meet interest obligations.
-With an Altman Z-Score of 24.53, ODFL is well-protected against financial distress.
-The company's strategic debt management is evident in its low Debt-to-Revenue ratio of 0.01, further solidifying its financial robustness.
+Old Dominion Freight Line Inc's Financial Strength rating reflects a resilient balance sheet, capable of withstanding financial turbulence.
+This is evidenced by an Interest Coverage ratio of 2,503.63, far surpassing Benjamin Graham's recommended threshold of 5.
+The company's Altman Z-Score of 25.11 further indicates a low probability of financial distress.
+Additionally, a Debt-to-Revenue ratio of 0.01 showcases Old Dominion Freight Line Inc's strategic debt management, reinforcing its financial robustness.

 Profitability Rank Breakdown

 The Profitability Rank highlights Old Dominion Freight Line Inc's superior ability to generate profits compared to its competitors.
-The company's Operating Margin has seen a significant increase over the past five years, with a current figure of 31.48%.
-Additionally, ODFL's Gross Margin has consistently improved, reaching 38.58% in 2023.
-These trends demonstrate the company's growing efficiency in converting revenue into profit.
-The strong Predictability Rank of 4.5 stars further reinforces investor confidence in ODFL's stable operational performance.
+The company's Operating Margin has seen a significant uptrend over the past five years, climbing from 19.92% in 2019 to an impressive 31.48% in 2023.
+This consistent improvement in Gross Margin, which has risen from 28.48% in 2019 to 38.58% in 2023, underscores Old Dominion Freight Line Inc's increasing efficiency in converting revenue into profit.
+The company's Predictability Rank of 4.5 stars out of five further solidifies investor confidence in its consistent operational performance.

 Growth Rank Breakdown